0x384c0/CoinStatsApplication/README.md

 ### Tests
 - there is [GetCoinsUseCaseTests](app/src/androidTest/java/com/coinstats/app/GetCoinsUseCaseTests.kt) created to cover domain logick
 - network and database modules are [mocked](app/src/androidTest/java/com/coinstats/app/mock/) with Hilt

+### TODO
+- creat CI pipeline for building and uploading release to Github
+  - use github actions and fastlane
+  - use [git-crypt](https://github.com/AGWA/git-crypt) for keeping signing data
+- 100% test and documetaion coverage
+- split presentaion utils into reusable sub-modules, connected with Hilt